Torrance Criminal Lawyers – Involuntary Manslaughter Defenses

 Involuntary manslaughter can be defined as the act of killing another unintentionally.
-It is different than other types of murder charges.
+It is different from other types of murder charges.

 What You Should Know About Involuntary Manslaughter

-Since involuntary manslaughter is the result of gross negligence or a misdemeanor act, it doesn’t carry the same penalties as some of the other types of murder offenses.
-There are many defenses that are often available in cases of involuntary manslaughter.
-Some of these defenses include the following:
+Since involuntary manslaughter is the result of gross negligence or a misdemeanor act, it doesn’t carry the same penalties as other murder offenses.
+Many defenses are often available in cases of involuntary manslaughter, including:

 - The death was the result of an accident and there was no intent to harm or negligence involved.